ontolex/morph/draft.md

 MP: given the parallelism between the inflection and derivation subcomponents of the generation component, I would expect InflectionRule to generate something too -- namely, ontolex:Forms.
 Should we change the domain and range accordingly?

 subclasses CompoundRule and DerivationRule.
-Normally, a derivation rule will involve one specific morpheme or one allomorphic variant.
+Normally, a derivation rule will involve one specific morpheme or one allomorphic variant [MP: but what about parasynthesis?].
 A compound rule can involve an interfix or another morphophonological process.

 > ----
-> Class **morph:DerivationRule** refers to rules that take one LexicalEntry as input and generate another LexicalEntry as output through the addition of a derivational affix.
+> Class **morph:DerivationRule** refers to rules that take one LexicalEntry as input and generate another LexicalEntry as output through the addition of one [or possibly more than one] derivational affix.

 >  ---